Start-Up Visa UK

 The category is for businesses in an early stage of development that can demonstrate high potential.
 It is permissible for individuals to have already set up their business, but it should not have commenced trading yet (with some exceptions).

-The old Tier 1 Entrepreneur Visa has been replaced by the Start-up Visa and the Innovator Visa routes.
+The old Tier 1 Entrepreneur Visa was replaced by the Start-up Visa and the Innovator Visa routes which were then replaced by the Innovator Founder route.

 The visa can only be issued once and cannot be extended.
 However, it may be possible for eligible individuals to switch to the Innovator Visa category at the end of the term of the two-year visa.